lugrao/html2epub2kindle/README.md

 ## Usage

-Send article to your kindle:
+To send an article to your kindle just execute the program in your terminal, passing the url as an argument:

 ```
 $ python html2epub2kindle.py https://articles.xyz/some-article